Business and Finance

 What is your training problem statement or objective?

-The training aims to impart both the management and accountants with the relevant skill on how to utilize the new software of accounting in the business.
-The users’ financial information accuracy will be enhanced through the use of the new software.
-Also, the accessibility of the financial information of the company by the potential user will be ease as a result of the new system.
+The training aims to impart to both management and accountants the relevant skills on how to utilize the new accounting software in the business.
+The accuracy of users’ financial information will be enhanced through the use of the new software.
+Also, the accessibility of the financial information of the company by the potential user will be easy as a result of the new system.

-What are skills and knowledge required to perform the work?
+What are the skills and knowledge required to perform the work?

 First is the basic computer skills.
-Some of the employees in the firm have limited knowledge on the computer; therefore, training will focus on imparting necessary computer skills to the employees.
-The operation of the software requires essential computer skills hence the employees should be trained to perform their daily activities effectively.
-Initially, data entry in journals and ledger was manual since most accountants were computer illiterate.
-Nevertheless, the introduction of the new software in accounting enhance the entire accounting process, but there is one challenge.
-The challenge is incapability to establish the cause of the accounting error.
+Some of the employees in the firm have limited knowledge of computers; therefore, training will focus on imparting necessary computer skills to the employees.
+The operation of the software requires essential computer skills; hence, the employees should be trained to perform their daily activities effectively.
+Initially, data entry in journals and ledgers was manual since most accountants were computer illiterate.
+Nevertheless, the introduction of the new software in accounting enhances the entire accounting process, but there is one challenge.
+The challenge is the incapability to establish the cause of the accounting error.
 The second skill is how to key the raw data into the system.
-The employees should know logging as well as understand the dynamics in financial data entry when using the new software.
-The basic skills on error originality are last essential skill for the employees.
-It enables employees to minimize and correct the activities that cause accounting error during operation.
+The employees should know how to log in and understand the dynamics of financial data entry when using the new software.
+The basic skills of error originality are the last essential skill for employees.
+It enables employees to minimize and correct the activities that cause accounting errors during operations.

-What are the measures of successful performance of the work?
+What are the measures of successful work performance?

-The number of errors that result during generation of reports and data entry is the primary determinant of the successful work performance.
-Currently, the human error has been reduced since the accounting process is automated.
-However, the process of keying data in the system is manually thus it is vulnerable to errors.
-For instance, posting of the transaction is the major part that is prone to errors.
+The number of errors that result during the generation of reports and data entry is the primary determinant of successful work performance.
+Currently, human error has been reduced since the accounting process is automated.
+However, the process of keying data in the system is manual; thus, it is vulnerable to errors.
+For instance, posting the transaction is the major part that is prone to errors.
 Therefore, a well-performed work is associated with limited or no error.

 Are people performing at the levels required?

-The performance of the most individuals is comparatively good since the mission and vision of the firm are achieved.
+The performance of most individuals is comparatively good since the mission and vision of the firm are achieved.
 For instance, the firm has managed to maintain a crucial accounting aspect.
-The payable amount of money which is a core characteristic of accounting is well tracked.
-All the payable information of accounts are updated on the daily basis which means the performance of employees is at a high level.
-The new software has facilitated frequency update of the accounts.
+The payable amount of money, which is a core characteristic of accounting, is well-tracked.
+All the payable information of accounts is updated on a daily basis, which means the performance of employees is at a high level.
+The new software has facilitated frequency updates of the accounts.

 Is there under-performance for specific groups of employees?

-The performance level of employees varies according to their knowledge, skills as well as training.
+The performance level of employees varies according to their knowledge, skills, and training.
 Few employees are performing at low levels.
 The manager established the performance of each employee through the use of a client survey.
-Email link and Survey Monkey is a digital survey employed.
-A few clients noted few errors in the financial statements hence indicate the existence of under-performed groups.
+Email links and Survey Monkey, a digital survey, were employed.
+A few clients noted a few errors in the financial statements, hence indicating the existence of underperforming groups.
 The errors are mistakes during data input.
 Conversely, various client responses were positive.
 The second approach is the use of OKRs.
-It involves the addition of an extra objective in the Checklist by each employee.
-The evaluation at the end of fiscal quarter indicated the number of the account that performed less.
+It involves the addition of an extra objective to the checklist for each employee.
+The evaluation at the end of the fiscal quarter indicated the number of accounts that performed less.
 A quarter of employees did not achieve their state goals appropriately.

 What are the causes of under-performance?

-Presences of ineffective On-boarding and accounting software systems is one cause under performance in a business.
-Define management of organization process and practices determine the staff performance.
+The presence of ineffective Onboarding and accounting software systems is one cause of a business’s poor performance.
+Define management of organization processes and practices to determine staff performance.
 Efficient implementation of the new system requires enough capital.
-However, the company usually ought for shortcut implementation that reduces the efficiency of the system leading to under-performance.
-Pre-training and quality induction on the new software reduces under performance.
+However, the company usually ought to implement shortcuts that reduce the efficiency of the system, leading to under-performance.
+Pre-training and quality induction on the new software reduces under-performance.

 Disconnection of the employee also causes under-performance.
-Disconnection results when business visions, mission, belief, and direction is not understood or shared by the employees.
-In most instance, employs are emotionally disconnected.
-Individual values and passion act as a fuel for the performance.
+Disconnection results when business visions, missions, beliefs, and directions are not understood or shared by the employees.
+In most instances, employees are emotionally disconnected.
+Individual values and passion act as fuel for the performance.
 Conversely, it is liable to diminish when there is poor connection or interest.
-Under performance can only be eliminated when workers have a common belief and vision.
+Underperformance can only be eliminated when workers have a common belief and vision.

 What training will help bridge the gap between the standards of performance needed and the actual performance?